LuciferUchiha/old.georgerowlands.ch/docs/Computer Science/Concurrent Programming/2-threads.md

 A process is an executable program that is loaded into memory.
 A process has its own logical memory address space allocated by the kernel.
 As seen in C we can also switch between processes but this is a rather expensive operation.
 Processes can communicate with each other via signals, interprocess communication - IPC, files or sockets.

 A thread is a single sequential flow that runs in the address space of its process.
 This also means it shares the same address space with threads of the same process.
-It does, however, have its own execution context containing amongst other things the call stack.
+It does, however, have its personal execution context containing amongst other things the call stack.
 For comparison threads communicate with each other via shared memory which we will see is a very dangerous but practical thing.

 ![jvmProcess](/img/programming/jvmProcess.png)